Irregular military: Irregular regiments in British India

 Prior to 1857 Britain's East India Company maintained large numbers of cavalry and infantry regiments officially designated as "irregulars", although they were permanently established units.
 The end of Muslim rule saw a large number of unemployed Indian Muslim horsemen, who were employed in the army of the EIC.
 British officers such as Skinner, Gardner and Hearsay had become leaders of irregular cavalry that preserved the traditions of Mughal cavalry, which had a political purpose because it absorbed pockets of cavalrymen who might otherwise become disaffected plunderers.
 These were less formally drilled and had fewer British officers (sometimes only three or four per regiment) than the "regular" sepoys in British service.
 This system enabled the Indian officers to achieve greater responsibility than their counterparts in regular regiments.
 Promotion for both Indian and British officers was for efficiency and energy, rather than by seniority as elsewhere in the EIC's armies.
 In irregular cavalry the Indian troopers provided their horses under the silladar system.
-The result was a loose collection of regiments which in general were more effective in the field, if not so smart on parade, than their regular counterparts.
+The result was a loose collection of regiments which in general were more effective in the field than their regular counterparts.
 These irregular units were also cheaper to raise and maintain and as a result many survived into the new Indian Army that was organized following the great Indian Rebellion of 1857.